Understanding Thoracic Endometriosis

 What is thoracic endometriosis?

-Simply put, thoracic endometriosis is when endometriosis is found in the chest cavity- more commonly on the diaphragm, but it can be found on the lungs.
+Simply put, thoracic endometriosis is when endometriosis is found in the chest cavity- more commonly in the diaphragm, but it can be found in the lungs.
 Symptoms range from trouble breathing, chest pains, right shoulder pain, lung nodules, lung collapse, and coughing up blood during menstruation.